micahmo/WgServerforWindows/README.md

 * NAT Routing
 * Internet Sharing + Persistent Internet Sharing

-The first option is only available on some systems (requires Windows 10).
-The second options may be used as necessary, but have some caveats (such as, if the Internet Connection is shared with the WireGuard adapter, it cannot be shared with any other adapter, see #20).
+The first option is only available on some systems (see more below).
+The second options may be used as necessary, but have some caveats (such as, if the Internet Connection is shared with the WireGuard adapter, it cannot be shared with any other adapter; see [#18](https://github.com/micahmo/WireGuardServerForWindows/issues/18)).
 There have also been multiple issues reported with Internet Sharing, so NAT Routing should be used if available.

 These options are mutually exclusive.